-Oregon laws refer to drunk driving as DUII, driving under the influence of intoxicants.
+Oregon laws refer to drunk driving as DUII, or driving under the influence of intoxicants.

-New York and Colorado use the terms DWI and DUI respectively, but each state has another charge called DWAI, driving while ability impaired.
+New York and Colorado use the terms DWI and DUI, respectively, but each state has another charge called DWAI, or driving while ability impaired.
 Each state has a different definition of DWAI.

-In New York, DWI means driving with more than the 0.08 limit.
-The state has three different types of DWAI.
+In New York, DWI means driving at or above the 0.08 limit.
+The state has three different types of DWAI: